nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 Automatic backups will be stored in the folder `/var/lib/xroad/backup/`.

+Backup archives deliberately exclude the secret-store key material (`/etc/xroad/secret-store/` — unseal keys and root token), even though they include a dump of the secret store's database: an archive that carried both the encrypted store and its unseal keys would hand every stored secret to anyone who obtains the archive.
+Restoring a backup on the same instance is unaffected — the live key files are preserved across a restore.
+Recovering onto a fresh configuration volume, however, requires the original key files: without them the restored secret store can never be unsealed and its contents are unrecoverable.
+Keep the `/etc/xroad` volume itself, or store a copy of `/etc/xroad/secret-store/` separately with the same care as the backup encryption keys.

 ### 2.9 Message log archives

 Does not apply to *slim* image.